maunolo/maunolo/README.md

 # Maunolo (Mauricio Nogueira Lopes)

 I am a software developer with experience in a variety of programming languages, currently focused on Ruby for backend development and React with TypeScript for front-end.
-I have a strong understanding of software design principles and am a team player.
 I am also currently studying Rust and looking forward to incorporating it into my skill set.

 You can check [maunolo.dev](maunolo.dev) to see a summary of my skills and the companies I have worked for.
 Additionally, my [Github](https://github.com/maunolo) repositories also provide examples of my work.